Reading the Mind in the Eyes Test - Revised (RMET-R)

 Fully Implemented:

-• ✅ 36-item revised version with standardized eye stimuli
+- ✅ Built-in 36-item revised version (plus one practice item) with standardized eye stimuli

-• ✅ Glossary of mental state terms (optional accessibility feature)
+- ✅ Optional per-word translations of mental state terms

 Not Yet Implemented: